HL7/fhir-exchange-routing-ig/input/pages/specification.md

 ### Assumptions: Partnership and setup between the originator and intermediaries

-This guide assumes that the destination and intermediary participants have established business arrangements and performed configuration activities prior to processing requests.
+This guide assumes that the destination and intermediary participants have established business arrangements, if required, and performed configuration activities, if required, prior to processing requests.
 These SHALL include the following, but MAY include the setup of additional value-add services performed by the intermediary participants.

-- The Inbound Gateway intermediary SHALL agree to accept FHIR requests on the destination's behalf
+- An intermediary, functioning as an inbound gateway, SHALL agree to accept FHIR requests on the destination's behalf
-- The destination and Inbound Gateway intermediary SHALL establish the destination's public FHIR service base URL [(details below)](#destinations-public-fhir-service-base-url) according to their preferences
+- The destination and inbound gateway intermediary SHALL establish the destination's public FHIR service base URL [(details below)](#destinations-public-fhir-service-base-url) according to their preferences
-- One or more additional delegated intermediaries MAY optionally agree to participate in the routing of requests between the Inbound Gateway intermediary and the destination
+- One or more additional delegated intermediaries MAY optionally agree to participate in the routing of requests between the inbound gateway intermediary and the destination
 - Each participating intermediary SHALL configure its internal routing mechanisms to enable forwarding of requests to either the destination system or another participating intermediary, as prearranged among the parties.
-  - Note: This guide does not prescribe particular routing logic or technical approaches to be used by an intermediary
+  - Note: This guide does not prescribe particular routing logic or technical approaches to be used by an intermediary to other intermediaries or the destination
 - One or more public endpoint directories MAY be configured to support searching for the destination and return of the destination's public FHIR service URL

 <p></p>